In this Article

 Conclusion

 In conclusion, our exploration into flash floods and their connection to climate change reveals a pressing concern.
-Flash floods, characterized by their sudden intensity, pose unique challenges for prediction and mitigation due to their small-scale and rapid onset.
+Flash floods, characterised by their sudden intensity, pose unique challenges for prediction and mitigation due to their small-scale and rapid onset.

 The European countries we’ve discussed face unprecedented weather patterns, straining disaster preparedness and response.
 Climate change’s most alarming consequence is the intensification of the hydrological cycle, leading to more frequent and severe flash floods.
 This intensification stems from climate shifts, altered storm patterns, and river discharge changes, amplifying the risks.